Bichota: Composition

-The word "bichota" is a play-on-words, a feminine form of the Puerto Rican term "bichote".
-Pronounced with a slight Spanish accent; specifically in the context of Puerto Rican underground culture, a "bichote" is someone affiliated in drug trafficking, a top-ranking member of a gang, a mobster, or "capo" ("boss" in Spanish).
-The bichote is considered highly regarded, very important and influential, a reputation he has typically earned through repeated success on the black market, namely in the moving of large amounts of illegal drugs, jewelry or firearms, among other activities.
+The word "bichota" is a play on words, a feminine form of the Puerto Rican Spanish term "bichote".
+In the context of Puerto Rican underground culture, a "bichote" is someone affiliated in drug trafficking, a top-ranking member of a gang, a mobster, or "capo" ("boss" in Spanish).
+The bichote is highly regarded, and is considered important and influential.
+He has typically earned this reputation through repeated success on the black market, namely in the moving of large amounts of illegal drugs, jewelry or firearms, among other activities.

 Despite its initial meaning, Karol G decided to make it her own, giving the word a slightly new meaning.
-However, rather than the context of illicit activities, Karol G described it as empowering, stating:
+Rather than its use the context of illicit activities, Karol G gives it a positive, empowering sense, stating:

-[Its] a moment of feeling sexy, flirtatious, daring, strong, empowered, and to a certain extent, translates into personal motivation and self-confidence.
+[It's] a moment of feeling sexy, flirtatious, daring, strong, empowered, and to a certain extent, translates into personal motivation and self-confidence.
 We are all super Bichotas inside.
 It’s about believing and working so that the rest of the world can see it too.